GitHub Integration

 -

-When configuring the app, the Permissions section should show exactly 1 selected permission under both Repository permissions and Organization permissions.
+When configuring the app, the Permissions section should have the required permissions configured under both Repository permissions and Organization permissions.

 -